router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/your-first-crosschain-nft-contract/creating-your-nft-contract.md

   // address of the owner
   address public owner;

-  // address of the gateway contract
+  // address of the Gateway contract
   IGateway public gatewayContract;

   // chain type + chain id => address of our contract in string format